 This article on the 75th Carnatic Infantry aims to help you research either the Regiment or a soldier who served with it during the First World War.
-I have also written a separate article for the short-lived 2nd Battalion 75th Carnatic Infantry and have created a series of guides to help you research soldiers who served in the Indian Army during the First World War.
-The links below will take you to the guides:
+I have also written a separate article for the short-lived 2nd Battalion 75th Carnatic Infantry and a series of guides to help you research soldiers who served in the Indian Army during the First World War:

 I also offer a First World War Soldier Research Service.

 The 75th Carnatic Infantry in the First World War

 Lineage: Formed at Tanjore (Thanjavur) in 1776 by Captain John Davis from drafts of the 2nd, 6th and 12th Carnatic Battalions as the 15th Carnatic Battalion.
 It became the 15th Madras Battalion in 1784 and the 2nd Battalion 4th Regiment of Madras Native Infantry in 1796.
 Then the 15th Regiment of Madras Native Infantry in 1824 and the 15th Regiment of Madras Infantry in 1885.
 The 15th Madras Infantry in 1901, the 75th Carnatic Infantry in 1903 and the 2nd Battalion 3rd Madras Regiment in 1922.

 Composition in 1914: 4 Companies of Madrasi Muslims, 2 Companies of Tamils and 2 Companies of Paraiyans and Christians.
 1919: 2 Companies of Madrasi Muslims, 1 Company of Tamils and 1 Company of Paraiyans and Christians.